sriveros95/AgroFaaS/README.md

 openFaaS for Agriculture
 ========================
+We are quite a few living in the same ship, mother earth.
+Soon we'll be 8 Billion!
+[World Population Clock](https://www.worldometers.info/world-population)

+Inorganic practices like pesticides, chemical fertilizers, and inefficient transportation means among other factors make growing our own organic food a better alternative.

+AgroFaaS is here to help and make it fun experience (name is a first option/draft)

-FaaS hosted in OpenFaaS Community Cluster
+FaaS are hosted in OpenFaaS Community Cluster

 - [moon-phase](https://sriveros95.o6s.io/moon-phase)